Nasserism: Ideology

-Today
+In the modern-day

 Nasserism remains a political force throughout the Arab world, but in a markedly different manner than in its heyday.
 Whereas in the 1950s and 1960s Nasserism existed as a revolutionary and dynamic movement with definite political and social goals, by the 1980s it had become a much less pronounced and distinct ideology.
 Today, many more Arabs are informed by Nasserism in a general sense than actually espouse its specific ideals and objectives.
-In terms of political organisations within Egypt itself and during the presidency of former Egyptian President Hosni Mubarak, Nasserism's scope was confined generally to writers, intellectuals and minor opposition parties.
+In terms of political organisations within Egypt itself and during the presidency of former Egyptian president Hosni Mubarak, Nasserism's scope was confined generally to writers, intellectuals and minor opposition parties.
 Nasserist movements were largely overshadowed by Islamic political organisations, especially the Muslim Brotherhood.
 This was a part of an overall trend within Egypt and the Arab world of Arab nationalism being overshadowed, and even eclipsed by political Islam.
-In Egypt, the Nasserist Party styles itself as the successor to Nasser and his Arab Socialist Union as does its offshoot, the Karama Party of Hamdeen Sabahi.
-However, as with all opposition parties in Egypt, their activities was severely limited by the Mubarak regime prior to the Egyptian revolution of 2011.
+In Egypt, the Nasserist Party styles itself as the successor to Nasser and his Arab Socialist Union, as does its offshoot, the Karama Party of Hamdeen Sabahi.
+However, as with all opposition parties in Egypt, their activities were severely limited by the Mubarak regime prior to the Egyptian revolution of 2011.

 Whilst Nasser governed Egypt through a strictly authoritarian one-party system, with extreme limits on any form of political dissent, present-day Nasserists stress their support for democracy, explaining Nasser's autocratic excesses as necessary to implement his revolutionary policies.

+Nasserist views deeply influenced Iraqi Sunni Arab exceptionalism in Ba'athist Iraq, fostering a belief among Sunni elites that they were uniquely suited to lead Iraq and the Arab world, thereby reinforcing narratives of political dominance prior to the 2003 Invasion.